adambard/learnxinyminutes-docs/r.html.markdown

 students[,2]	# 3  2  2  1  0 -1
 students[,"year"]	# 3  2  2  1  0 -1

-# A popular replacement for the data.frame structure is the data.table
+# An augmented version of the data.frame structure is the data.table
 # If you're working with huge or panel data, or need to merge a few data
 # sets, data.table can be a good choice.
 Here's a whirlwind tour:
-install.packages("data.table")
-require(data.table)
+install.packages("data.table") # download the package from CRAN require(data.table) # load it
 students <- as.data.table(students)
 students # note the slightly different print-out
 # =>